-- A vehicle usually supports several PIDs, however, only a limited amount of PID data can be displayed on the screen at one time.
+■ Only a limited amount of PID data can be displayed on the screen at one time.
 If additional PID data is available, a small arrow will be shown on the display.
-Use the UP ⊕ and DOWN ⊕ buttons, as necessary, to scroll up or down to view all available PID data. - When viewing recorded Live Data, look for any irregularities in any of the PID values/signal information (LTFT %, RPM, MAP, TEMP, etc.).
-If any PIDs are not within specification, or irregularities are detected, follow the procedures in the vehicle's service repair manual to perform additional troubleshooting and repair.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to scroll up or down to view all available PID data.

-When recorded Live Data is played back, all available PIDs are shown, even if you have customized the Live Data selections.
+When Live Data is played back, all PIDs selected during recording setup are shown.